Code-Institute-Submissions/pawoods-project4/README.md

 heroku confi:set DISABLE_COLLECTSTATIC = 1 --app herokuappname
-Add heroku app name to ALLOWED_HOSTS variable in settings.py commit and push changes and then push to heroku with git push heroku main - initialise the app if created on the website with heroku git:remote -a herokuappname
+Add heroku app name to ALLOWED_HOSTS variable in settings.py commit and push changes and then push to heroku with git push heroku main - initialise the app if created on the website with heroku git:remote -a herokuappname generate a django secret key, save to the confi vars in heroku as SECRET_KEY and change the settings.py file to get from the environment and default to empty string

 ### Stripe